pirl-lab/pirl-lab.github.io/content/publication/paper-19/index.md

 publication: ''
 publication_short: ''

-abstract: A head-related transfer function (HRTF) generation system includes one or more processors configured to retrieve first image data of a first ear of a subject, compare the first image data with second image data of a plurality of second ears to identify a particular second ear of the plurality of second ears matching the first ear, identify a template HRTF associated with the particular second ear, and assign an HRTF to the subject based on the template HRTF.
+abstract: A spatial-audio recording system includes a spatial-audio recording device including a plurality of microphones, and a computing device.
+The computing device is configured to determine a plane-wave transfer function for the spatial-audio recording device based on a physical shape of the spatial-audio recording device and to expand the plane-wave transfer function to generate a spherical-harmonics transfer function corresponding to the plane-wave transfer function.
+The computing device is further configured to retrieve a plurality of signals captured by the microphones, determine spherical-harmonics coefficients for an audio signal based on the plurality of captured signals and the spherical-harmonics transfer function, and generate the audio signal based on the determined spherical-harmonics coefficients.

 # Summary.
 An optional shortened abstract.
 summary: